 A fairly recent study on online drug trafficking revealed some compelling conclusions.

-Online trafficking on the rise.
-Judged against the Silk Road days of 2013, the number of transactions of illegal drugs online has since tripled, and revenues have doubled.
+- Online trafficking on the rise.
+Judged against the Silk Road days of 2013, the number of transactions of illegal drugs online has tripled, and revenues have doubled.

 - Still a niche market.
 While there has been an overall increase in the level of online drug trafficking since the Silk Road case, estimates of total drug revenue in January 2016 were between $12 million and $21.1 million.
 Given that the total offline market for drugs is estimated to be in the $2.3 billion range for Europe alone, online drug trafficking appears to be only a small segment of the entire illegal drug market.